COVID Vaccination & Testing

 Over the course of the COVID-19 pandemic, colleges and universities across the country adopted an array of effective testing protocols, and more recently many have required COVID vaccinations for their residential populations.
 Furman is following the guidance provided by recognized national, state, and local clinical and public health experts in requiring COVID-19 vaccination, as well as testing for the SARS-CoV-2 virus when appropriate.

-Following the recommendations and guidance of the Centers for Disease Control and Prevention (CDC), the American College Health Association (ACHA), the South Carolina Department of Health and Environmental Control, Prisma Health, and our faculty epidemiologists, Furman University will require all students to be immunized against COVID-19 for the Fall 2021 semester.
-With the high rates of vaccination that will result from this requirement, we are confident that we will return to normal operations in the fall.
+Following the recommendations and guidance of the Centers for Disease Control and Prevention (CDC), the American College Health Association (ACHA), the South Carolina Department of Health and Environmental Control, Prisma Health, and our faculty epidemiologists, Furman University requires all students to be immunized against COVID-19 for the Fall 2021 semester.
+With the high rates of vaccination that have been achieved, Furman’s physical distancing restrictions have been lifted and many normal campus activities have resumed.

 Faculty, staff and students may want to consider using https://vaxlocator.dhec.sc.gov as a resource for scheduling an appointment if they have not yet started the vaccination process.